iakarehan/portfolio/README.md

 2. 📂 Navigate to the project directory: `cd Responsive_Dashbord`
 3. 🌐 Open the `index.html` file in your preferred web browser.

-## 🚀 Deployment

-The portfolio is deployed on Netlify.
-Visit the live version [here](https://responsive-dashbord.netlify.app/). 🌟

 ## 🤝 Contributing